 Editorial: Artificial intelligence: coming to a medley near you

-Piping and drumming is a rich environment for original compositions, arrangements and scores, thanks to the innate creativity of our musicians combined with the competitive need to come up with new and interesting content for competition medleys.
+Piping and drumming is a rich environment for original compositions, arrangements and scores, thanks to the innate creativity of our musicians combined with the competitive need to come up with new and exciting content for competition medleys.

 Snare drummers are completely capable, too, of trying the hands at a score for a tune or two.

 We would imagine that some boffin boy or girl piper or drummer someplace in the world is already on this.
-They’re feeding in every pipe tune they know, and writing “rules” for what’s good, bad, mediocre, easy, hard, and so forth.
+They’re feeding in every pipe tune they know and writing “rules” for what’s good, bad, mediocre, easy, hard, and so forth.
 Statistical analytics of what’s played and popular will inform algorithms on what has been done and overdone.

 Artificial intelligence (an oxymoron if there ever were one) is coming to pipe and drum music someday.
 And it could be a lot sooner than we think.